sunraylab/metamaskapidemo/readme.md

 Simply run liverserver.

-In January of 2021, Metamask made a number of breaking changes to their API and removed the injected window.web3.

-metamask APIs works also the same way with the Brave wallet.
+metamask APIs works the same way with Chrome and Brave wallet.

-For a good description of the provider apis, I recommend [Ethereum Provider API](https://github.com/brave/brave-browser/wiki/Ethereum-Provider-API) at brave repo
+For a good description of the provider APIs I recommend [Ethereum Provider API](https://github.com/brave/brave-browser/wiki/Ethereum-Provider-API) at brave repo

 For a good list of supported EVM compatible chains that can be added on metamak see [chainlist on defillama](https://chainlist.org) (sources here https://github.com/DefiLlama/chainlist) or https://chainlist.wtf/ that seem to be used by metamask to make consistent check.